Ratio convergence rates for Euclidean first-passage percolation: Applications to the graph infinity Laplacian: Convergence in Expectation

-\end{lemma} \begin{remark} The probability for this upper bound deteriorates for large distances if the step size $h>0$ is fixed.
+Here the constant $C_d$ is defined in \labelcref{eq:C_d}. \end{lemma} \begin{remark} The probability for this upper bound deteriorates for large distances if the step size $h>0$ is fixed.
 Therefore, we have to use $h=h_s$ which shall be chosen as $h_s\sim\log(s)^\frac{1}{d}$ later. \end{remark} \begin{proof}[Proof of \cref{lem:upper_bound}] Because of the spatial invariance of the Poisson process, it suffices to proof the statement for $d_h(0,se_1)$.

-We cover the line segment connecting $0$ and $s e_1$ by $M\in\N$ boxes $B_i:=\{\frac{2i - Mr}{2M} e_1\}\oplus[-r,r]^d$, $i=1,\dots,M$, see \cref{fig:boxes_line}.
+We cover the line segment connecting $0$ and $s e_1$ by $M\in\N$ boxes $B_i:=\{\frac{2i - Mr}{2M} e_1\}\oplus[-r,r]^{d\rev-1}$, $i=1,\dots,M$, see \cref{fig:boxes_line}.
 The side length $r>0$ is given by

 where $C_d$ given by \labelcref{eq:C_d} assures that the maximal distance of two points in two adjacent boxes $B_i,B_{i+1}$ is bounded by $h$, and the maximal distance between $0$ and the points in the first box $B_1$ and $se_1$ and the points in the last box $B_M$ is bounded by $h/2$.
 Consequently, the number of boxes is